snugpenguin968/Hexahedral-Mesh-Visualizer/README.md

 ## About

 Polygon meshes are just a collection of vertices, edges, and faces that make up a 3D object.
 The concept sounds simple but they are ubiquitous in computer graphics and modeling, finding applications in subjects such as engineering simulations.
-To contribute to this important field, I am making a site under the guidance of Associate Professor Guoning Chen and PhD Student Lei Si (University of Houston) to visualize the quality of hexahedral meshes.
+To contribute to this important field, I am making a site under the guidance of Associate Professor Guoning Chen and PhD Student Lei Si (University of Houston) to analyze and visualize the quality of hexahedral meshes.
 This is a work in progress.

 ## How to Use